 You see, how talking and connecting to people is helping you to effectively communicate your cause in a non-promotional context.
 Therefore, it is important to include networking as one of the important plans of action in your social media marketing strategy.

 Make your content exclusive

-Also, don’t be hesitant to share the smallest victories and achievements of your organization.
-Show your audience how their support pushed you as an organization to make a difference in society.
+Also, don’t be hesitant to share the smallest victories and achievements of your organisation.
+Show your audience how their support pushed you as an organisation to make a difference in society.
 Expressing gratitude towards your contributors will attract more support from both new and old audiences.